mominsiddiqui/tutorenv/README.md

 ## Installation

-To install the base Gym library, use `pip install tutorenvs`.
+To install the base Gym library, use `pip install tutorgym`.

 ## Example with PPO